 A rounded or straight waist is an indicator that you are over-feeding, as is the inability to feel ribs on the sides of your dog.

-If your dog leaves food (and he’s not sick), then you are probably feeding him too much.
+If your Golden leaves food (and he’s not sick), then you are probably feeding him too much.
 If he hesitates before eating and doesn’t act really hungry, he’s probably been fed too much.
+Cut back on his food.
+Do not add to his food to make him eat.
+It won’t hurt him to go without even for a few days.
+If his body needs more food, he will be hungry and he will eat.

 You Should Not Be Able to See Ribs Unless Your Dog is Under 5 Months